'Corruption in Ukraine has to be stopped'

 Cargo vessels are being delayed by up to a week, and the cranes on the dock stand idle.
 Larger international shipping firms have simply stopped coming.

-Hundreds of jobs depend on the work here - Mariupol is Ukraine's second port - and many tens of thousands more depend on the export of goods it allows.
+Thousands of jobs depend on the work here - Mariupol is one of Ukraine's largest ports - and many tens of thousands more depend on the export of goods it allows.

 "Big business feels it and we all feel it too because prices are rising," says Galina Balobanova, a local businesswoman.